Back to Blog

 Component 1: The Platform Infrastructure

 The texting platform is the central hub that coordinates everything.
+If you're new to the category, start with what a P2P texting platform is.

 Core Platform Components